gustavoSaboia97/MPCreator/README.md

 ```

 ## Aplication Details
-If you don't want to run that applucation inside a Docker container, you should know the dependencies before running the application.
+If you don't want to run that application inside a Docker container, you should know the dependencies before running the application.

 ### Dependencies